Credible Decentralized Exchange Design via Verifiable Sequencing Rules: Introduction

 {\bf Mechanism design with imperfect commitment.} Traditional mechanism design assumes that the entity running the mechanism can commit to the rules of the game.
 Front-running schemes would not be a concern if the miner could commit to ordering transactions in the same order as they were observed, i.e., without introducing their own transactions after observing user transactions and interspersing them with suitably ordered user transactions.
 Unfortunately, one cannot enforce such a sequencing rule because it is not verifiable: in the presence of latency, different miners could observe transactions in different orders~\cite{kelkar2020order}.
 Then the miner has plausible deniability to act on privileged information---and include their own transactions after learning about the user transactions.

 Away from the design of mechanisms for decentralized exchanges, this challenge with imperfect commitment is an important constraint in the design of transaction fee mechanisms for blockchains~\cite{ferreira2021dynamic, lavi2022redesigning, roughgarden2021transaction}.
 These are the mechanisms that determine which transactions win the right to be executed on a blockchain and enter a block.
 In auction theory, the inability of the auctioneer to commit to implementing a particular auction rule has been studied through the theory of {\em credible auction design}~\cite{akbarpour2020credible}.
 This considers ways in which an auctioneer might usefully deviate from an intended rule, but only allowing for deviations that are undetectable by the participants of an auction.
 For example, an auctioneer can introduce their own bid in a second-price auction to increase the second price, but cannot charge a winner more than their bid price in a first-price auction (and, first-price but not second-price auctions are credible).
-By running an auction over the internet, it is easy for auctioneers to deviate from the promised auction by, for example, bidding on their own auction with a fake identity. \citet{essaidi2022credible} and~\citet{ferreira2020credible} propose computationally and communication-efficient cryptographic auctions that are truthful and credible, i.e., bidders have the incentive to bid truthfully and the auctioneer cannot benefit from deviating from the promised auction.
+By running an auction over the internet, it is easy for auctioneers to deviate from the promised auction by, for example, bidding on their own auction with a fake identity.
+Prior work~\cite{ferreira2020credible, essaidi2022credible, chitra2023credible} has propose computationally and communication-efficient auctions that are truthful and credible under standard cryptographic assumptions and assumptions on bidder valuations.